Description

 - Using a bread whisk, stir in the remaining water and 100g of the sourdough starter.

-- You could probably blend it, but I’m trying to be respectful of the little sourdough bacteria and treat them gently.
+- You could blend it, but I’m trying to be respectful of the little sourdough bacteria and treat them gently.
 Not everyone appreciates the wild ride in a blender!

-Mix the dry ingredients
+Mix the dry and wet ingredients

 - In a large bowl stir together the bread flour and salt.
 I’m using kosher salt, which has a higher volume per gram, so for me this is 2 tsp.
 If you are using sea salt, use 1 tsp.